Find out more about the Waikato Bay of Plenty Division of the Cancer Society.

 Jim has extensive experience in leading and contributing to change in the New Zealand primary health sector.
 For 15 years he was a general practitioner based in Hamilton and then held a number of senior health management roles before being appointed a Chief Advisor with the Ministry of Health - a position he held for eleven years.

 Jim has consulted internationally on health care and represented New Zealand at World Health Organisation conferences.
-He has also held a number of health governance roles and provides consultancy/advisory services to several New Zealand District Health Boards.
+He has also held regional and national governance roles and provided consultancy/advisory services to several New Zealand District Health Boards.
 He is a member of the Institute of Directors.